paularamo/cvpr-2022/Exercise_2.md

 Action: Run all cells and see the perfomance on your laptop.

+Task #2:
 1. Run the background removal notebook and modify the precision of the model and the log_level.
 2. Upload an image of your own and run the inference and compare the performance.
-3. Share with us your screenshot and result using this Discussion thread, using Task # 2 and your name in the header message. https://github.com/openvinotoolkit/openvino_notebooks/discussions/569
+3. Share with us your screenshot and result using this Discussion thread, using Task #2 and your name in the header message. https://github.com/openvinotoolkit/openvino_notebooks/discussions/569